 their voices choked with anger, tears, and mourning,

 This text vividly portrays the reality of Christ’s birth in a holy and provocative way.
 The questions posed are not light, nor are the answers easy.
 There is pain and suffering in our world that need to be named and addressed.
-Ableism, homophobia, racism, sexism, and xenophobia run rampant in our hearts and homes and communities and churches.
+Ableism, homophobia, racism, sexism, and xenophobia run rampant in our hearts, homes, communities, and churches.
 They are often exacerbated during the holiday season.
 Corporate parties are not accommodating of all people.
 Adult children fear returning to their homes.
 Sickness disproportionately affects people of color.
 Misogynistic jokes at the table make for uncomfortable dinners.
 And people who do not celebrate Christmas are vilified, both unintentionally and intentionally.

-But this veil of darkness does not have the final word.
+But this darkness does not have the final word.
 Because of the incarnation—because God becomes human—we can find hope this Christmas season.
 The concluding verse of Tice’s text reminds us of this:

 But still the angels sing their hymn of “Glory”